 Ford Mustang GT

 In this classic film’s most famous scene, legendary actor – and avid race car driver – Steve McQueen races around the streets of San Francisco in a 1968 Ford Mustang GT.
-Not only is the car iconic, the scene became the standard by which all other car chases are measured.
+Not only did the Mustang become one of the most iconic movie cars of all time, the scene became the standard by which all other car chases are measured.
 In 2018, Ford released its third special edition Mustang model to commemorate the 50th anniversary of “Bullitt.”

 “Ghostbusters” I & II